OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 The *provisioning profile* is a plist file signed by Apple that whitelists your code signing certificate on one or multiple devices.
 In other words, this is Apple explicitly allowing your app to run in certain contexts, such as debugging on selected devices (development profile).
 The provisioning profile also includes the *entitlements* granted to your app.
 The *certificate* contains the private key you'll use to do the actual signing.

+Depending on whether you're registered as an iOS developer, you can use one of the following two ways to obtain a certificate and provisioning profile.

+**With an iOS developer account:**

-In the following section, I'll be using my own signing certificate which is associated with my company's development team.
-If you have developed and deployed apps iOS using Xcode before, you'll already have a code signing certificate installed.
+If you have developed and deployed apps iOS using Xcode before, you'll already have your own code signing certificate installed.
 Use the *security* tool to list your existing signing identities:

 ~~~
 $ security find-identity -p codesigning -v